-This means that it should be green from planting to processing.
-Therefore, the suppliers we visited and have been working with are tea farmers and tea makers, so that we can ensure the source of each tea is clear for us and for our customers
+It means that it should be green from planting to processing.
+Therefore, the suppliers we have been working with are tea farmers and tea makers, so that we can ensure the source of each tea is clear for us and for our customers

 (Organic oolong tea garden at 1700 meters elevation)

 We are in the homeland of tea.
 We work with partners from the source – tea farmers and direct manufacturers.
 There is no middlemen.
-This not only facilitates us to control the quality and ensure the supply, but also provides a fair price for our consumers.
-Our products are not the cheapest on the market, but they must be the best balance between quality and price.
-That means tea of the same quality has a better price advantage.
+This not only facilitates us to control the quality and ensure the supply, but also provides a friendly price for our customers.

 Tea is very comprehensive.
 It can be a way of life or go beyond life.
 If it is soluble in water, it is a beverage; Integration with flower arrangement is aesthetics; integration with poem is literature; Integration with Zen is religion.
 When we choose products, we also take these cultural factors into account.
 We understand what we are delivering is not only a drink, but also a culture, a lifestyle and a spiritual journey.

 (a tea garden managed by Buddhism temple with 500 years history )